xela700/mtl-med-llm/README.md

 5. **Other Dependencies**

-    Remaining dependencies can be installed using:
+    Remaining dependencies can be installed depending on on desired use.
+Please note that, while the demo version of dependencies are designed to save time and resources, no other scripts in the project are guaranteed to run.

+    All project dependencies:

     ```bash
     pip install -r requirements.txt
+    ```

+    Minimum required dependencies to run the inference demo:

+    ```bash
+    pip install -r requirements-demo.txt
     ```

 ## Documentation